snowby666/Django-OpenCV-Video-Streaming/README.md

 ### Optimization:

-- Client-side (retrieve each frame from the Broswer Webcam, encode it to Bytes and then send to Server-side)
+- Client-side (capture each frame from the user's webcam in the browser, then encode it into bytes, and send it to the Server-side)

 - Example:
 ```js